Revolutionary Socialist Party (Netherlands, 2025): Maximum programme

 As a long-term goal, the party names "(...) a communist society in the Netherlands, Europe and the world.
 In such a society, economic production will no longer be driven by the chaos of market forces and profit-seeking, but everyone will contribute according to their ability and everyone will take based on need.
 It is a stateless society, in which class rule has ceased to exist and in which the role of democracy and the other functions of the state have been absorbed by society as a whole".
 They also name socialism as a compass towards communism, explicitly stating that they have no blueprint for this.

 Activities

 In 2024, ROOD, in collaboration with the RSP, started a campaign against NATO in the run-up to the NATO summit in The Hague in 2025.
-As part of the campaign, ROOD and the RSP will give lectures, take action at defence locations and spread the anti-imperialist message.
-As part of this campaign, ROOD, together with the RSP and other organizations, is organizing a counter-summit on June 21 and 22.
+As part of the campaign, ROOD and the RSP gave lectures, took action at defence locations and spread the anti-imperialist message.
+As part of this campaign, ROOD, together with the RSP and other organizations, organized a counter-summit on June 21 and 22.

 On 1 May 2025, RSP members participated in a Labour Day demonstration in Amsterdam, alongside ROOD.
 They advocated for promoting class struggle, emphasizing the need for revolutionary action beyond parliamentary means.

 In May 2025, RSP activists squatted a building in the Mariastraat during a housing demonstration in Utrecht in protest against vacancy.